skoszewski/openvpn-server/README.md

 The `client_name` or `base_name` must be specified.

 An optional `-d <dirname>` parameter istructs the script to save the profile to a file.
 The parameter takes a destination directory path.
-The file name is `<base_name>.ovpn` by default.
-Use `-f` to specify your own name or a special one. `!` used with `-f` will create a certificate hash derived name and `-` a random one.
+The file name is a random strin by default.
+Use `-f` to specify your own name or a special one. `!` used with `-f` will create a name based on certificate hash and the `-` will use the base name for the file name.
+The latter option is not recommended for Web publishing because it allows anyone to easily guess the profile download URL.

 If you have configured the web server and a directory to publish profiles, you can use `-u` parameter to calculate an URL where the profile can be downloaded.
 The `-u` take an argument - an URL path that will be added to server's FQDN before appending the profile name.